albertstarfield/project-zephyrine/documentation/DeveloperDocumentation/Issue_Log.md

 -   **ID:** CORE-REFACTOR-004
 -   **Title:** Implement Disciplined Ada/SPARK Build Process and Refactor Agent for Procedural Tasks
 -   **Status:** Resolved
 -   **Description:** This change introduces a more rigorous and disciplined build workflow for Ada/SPARK components.
 New helper scripts (`alr_compile`, `alr_spark`, `alr_whiplash`) are added to the environment via the launcher to standardize compilation and verification, enforcing a 'whiplash' discipline of "verify then compile".
-The agent implementation has been significantly refactored, renaming `agent.py` to `procedural_adaptivesystem_agent.py` to better reflect its role.
-The agent's internal logic is now a two-phase process (plan then translate) to improve the reliability of tool use and includes a "snowball check" to filter out low-quality responses.
-The agent is now also capable of consulting reference manuals and documents via a new RAG implementation.
+The procedural system implementation has been significantly refactored, renaming `procedural system.py` to `procedural_adaptivesystem_procedural system.py` to better reflect its role.
+The procedural system's internal logic is now a two-phase process (plan then translate) to improve the reliability of tool use and includes a "snowball check" to filter out low-quality responses.
+The procedural system is now also capable of consulting reference manuals and documents via a new retrieval implementation.

 -   **ID:** CORTEX-FEAT-018
--   **Title:** Ground AdaptiveSystem in Time with Multi-Calendar Temporal Anchor
+-   **Title:** Ground System in Time with Multi-Calendar Temporal Anchor
 -   **Status:** Resolved
--   **Description:** This feature enhances the AdaptiveSystem's contextual awareness by injecting a temporal anchor into its prompts.
+-   **Description:** This feature enhances the System's contextual awareness by injecting a temporal anchor into its prompts.
 At the start of a task, a string is generated containing the current date and time in multiple formats: Gregorian (Common Era), Holocene (Human Era), Hebrew, and Islamic (Hijri).
-This provides a rich, multi-faceted sense of the current time, intended to improve the AdaptiveSystem's ability to reason about and retrieve time-sensitive information.
+This provides a rich, multi-faceted sense of the current time, intended to improve the System's ability to reason about and retrieve time-sensitive information.
 Requires the `convertdate` library.

 -   **ID:** UI-REFACTOR-006
 -   **Title:** Deprecate Ada Frontface and Integrate Native WebSocket UI